 To youngsters I say this: don’t miss this opportunity to hear the master pipers of the present day.
 Listening to the quality of the bagpipes alone will be an education for you, so make the effort to get along and hear as much as you can.
 And, wait for this, if you are under 18 admission is FREE.

 Stay tuned to Piping Press for a spin-free results service updated as soon as info is received.
-Check the runners and riders here.

 Who said there was only passing interest in piobaireachd?
 Dr Jack Taylor’s analysis of the Oban Gold Medal performances yesterday generated thousands of readers.